 Rethinking the arable rotation

-Data from more than 200 farms, which took part in an AHDB Farmbench exercise facilitated by Strutt & Parker during 2019, shows the potential for improvements on many farms.
+Mr Badger said data from more than 200 farms, which took part in an AHDB Farmbench exercise facilitated by Strutt & Parker during 2019, showed the potential for improvements on many farms.
 The data showed that the top 10% of producers had a whole farm net margin of £676/ha (£273/acre) compared to a group average of £288/ha (£116/acre).